kernelorg-mirror/linux_kernel_git_viro_vfs/Documentation/filesystems/porting.rst

 The vm_area_desc provides the minimum required information for a filesystem to initialise state upon memory mapping of a file-backed region, and output parameters for the file system to set this state.

+--

+**mandatory**

+->symlink() takes struct stable_dentry now; if you are affected, replace the third argument with struct stable_dentry and use unwrap_dentry() to obtain the dentry reference from it.
+If your ->symlink() instance happens to be called directly, wrap the argument into claim_stability() at the call site (and check that you do have sufficient locking environment there - if you didn't, it's a bug right there and you'd need to fix it first, so that it could be backported without dragging the calling conventions change along).